mdadams/clang_libraries_companion/README.md

 This repository employs a CI workflow based on GitHub Actions.
 Each time a new commit is pushed, the code examples in the repository are built and run as a basic sanity test.
 The workflow employs Podman/Docker container images based on Ubuntu and Fedora Linux.
-The Ubuntu container image is based on the Ubuntu APT packages provided by the LLVM Project (at <https://apt.llvm.org/>).
-The Fedora container image is based on the author's own build of LLVM (since LLVM 20 was not yet packaged in Fedora Linux at the time that the container image was generated).
 The code examples are built using both Clang and GCC.

 ## Prerequisites to Building the Software